modalitysystems/modalitysoftware-docs/twa/TeamworkAnalyticsServiceDescription.md

 ## Solution Overview

-Modality Teamwork Analytics is software that collects Microsoft Teams related data from Microsoft Graph to provide reporting and automation.
+Modality Teamwork Analytics is software that collects Microsoft Teams related data from Microsoft Graph to provide reporting and automation to optimise your Microsoft Teams environment.

 This is used to drive adoption ensure good governance and. currently in preview report on audio and video performance for calls and meetings.